kputnam/piggly/README.markdown

 # Piggly - PostgreSQL PL/pgSQL stored-procedure code coverage for Ruby

+## Purpose

+PL/pgSQL doesn't have much in the way of developer tools, and writing automated tests for stored procedures can go much better when you know what you haven't tested.
+Code coverage allows you to see which parts of your code haven't been executed.

 ## What's Piggly?
-Piggly is like [RCov] [1] for PostgreSQL's PL/pgSQL stored procedures.
+Piggly is a tool written in Ruby to track code coverage of PostgreSQL's PL/pgSQL stored procedures.
 It reports on code coverage to help you identify untested parts of your code.
 You write tests in Ruby against your stored procedures and run them with piggly.

+## How Does It Work?

+Piggly tracks the execution of PostgreSQL's PL/pgSQL stored procedures by recompiling the stored procedure with instrumentation code that uses RAISE WARNING to notify the client of an execution event (e.g., a branch condition evaluating to true or false).
+It records these events and generates prettified source code that is annotated with coverage details.

 ## Features
 * Branch, block, and loop coverage analysis